-This course meets in person three times a week (see above for specific details).
-Throughout the semester, students are expected to maintain journal entries, participate in daily polls and occasional quizzes, submit an end-of-semester essay, and complete a cumulative exam.
+This course meets in person two times a week (see above for specific details).
+Throughout the semester, students are expected to submit reading notes, complete course assignments, complete a midterm and a final exam, and develop a group research project, which will include a paper and presentation.
 Course materials will be available via Microsoft Teams.
+The syllabus is subject to change; any changes would be announced during class and on Teams.